zeruhur/OSSA/01_CharacterCreation.md

 ## Single character party

 Not everybody want to play a whole party in solo adventures.
-This is a perfectly fine preference, but some adjustements are necessary to make a more resistent character which will adventure in danger places alone:
+This is a perfectly fine preference, but some adjustments are necessary to make a more resistent character which will adventure in danger places alone:

 1. When you determine the attributes, roll 4d6 instead of 3d6 and drop the lowest die.